OscarG-png/tensor-practice/README.md

 # tensor-practice

-I want to play around with tensorflow
+I want to play around with tensorflow and learn more about tensorflow.